ideal-lab5/Grants-Program/applications/cryptex.md

 - **FTE:**  2.5
 - **Costs:** 8,000 USD

 * note: Milestones 3 and 4 can potentially undergo parallel development.
+This milestone is purely related to development of core pieces of the protocol, particularly the disputes phase.

 Goals:
 - implement the disputes phase for session validators and societies